juhele/chmu-process/README.md

 Scripts with my modifications are available in the "R-project_modified_processing_scripts" folder, with further description.
 Modified downloading script is also there.

+## Important changes

+Workaround to use the scripts in GNU/linux.
+Added scripts for min, max temperature and precipitation.
+Added howto.

 original description by Matěj Man:

 ## Series of scripts to handle CHMU data